Intermediate Jacobians and linearizability: Introduction

 There are certain similarities between birational geometry over nonclosed fields and equivariant birational geometry; rationality should be viewed as analogous to linearizability, and birationality to a Brauer-Severi variety as analogous to projective linearizability.
 In the study of rationality, the absolute Galois group of the ground field acts on geometric invariants, such as the Picard group, and all geometric constructions have to take into account Galois symmetries.
 In the study of (projective) linearizability, the action of the automorphism group limits the choices for birational transformations.

-On the other hand, there are also substantial differences: \begin{itemize} \item Existence of fixed points is not an equivariant birational invariant for actions of nonabelian groups, and is not required for (projective) linearizability. \item The action of cyclic groups on projective space is always linearizable, while a Galois twist of $\bP^1$ by a cyclic group is not necessarily rational, as is the case for $\fS_2\simeq\Gal(\bC/\bR)$ acting on a conic over $\bR$ without $\bR$-points. \item Rationality of smooth quadric hypersurfaces $X_2\subset \bP^n$, $n\ge 2$, is completely settled, and is equivalent to the existence of rational points, while linearizability is still an open problem for $n\ge 4$, see \cite[Section 9]{TYZ23}. \item Some varieties are rational over any field but fail to be linearizable for automorphisms, e.g., a quintic del Pezzo surface or a quintic del Pezzo threefold, which are birationally rigid, and not linearizable, for $G=\fA_5$, see \cite[Section 8.2]{HT23} and \cite{CS}. \end{itemize}
+On the other hand, there are also substantial differences: \begin{itemize} \item Existence of fixed points is not an equivariant birational invariant for actions of nonabelian groups (as can be seen by considering the blowup of the standard 2-dimensional representation of $\fS_3$ at the origin), and it is not required for (projective) linearizability (consider the action of $\mathfrak S_3$ on $\bP^1$). \item The action of cyclic groups on projective space is always linearizable (this is an application of the Lefschetz trace formula), while a Galois twist of $\bP^1$ by a cyclic group is not necessarily rational, as is the case for $\fS_2\simeq\Gal(\bC/\bR)$ acting on a conic over $\bR$ without $\bR$-points. \item Rationality of smooth quadric hypersurfaces $X_2\subset \bP^n$, $n\ge 2$, is completely settled, and is equivalent to the existence of rational points.
+Existence of a $G$-fixed point on a quadric implies linearizability via projection from this point.
+However, there are also linearizability constructions for quadrics without $G$-fixed points; linearizability is still an open problem for $n\ge 4$, see \cite[Section 9]{TYZ23}. \item Some varieties are rational over any field but fail to be linearizable for automorphisms, e.g., a quintic del Pezzo surface or a quintic del Pezzo threefold, which are birationally rigid, and not linearizable, for $G=\fA_5$, see \cite[Section 8.2]{HT23} and \cite{CS}. \end{itemize}